An Apology For Going to College, (n.d.; document source not identified)

 For the first time in the history of the world, women are expected to have an intelligent understanding of business, of politics, of all the practical problems of our modern life.
 The college woman learns to cooperate with others, and that means she learns how not to have her own way.
 Experience in college activities teaches her the right of her companions to freedom of thought and action.
 By throwing herself into college affairs, she acquires the habit of rendering intelligent and efficient service to others; so that when she graduates, she becomes a practical force in the world, and a responsible member of society.

 Like all human institutions Radcliffe falls short of her ideals, and her students, who are also human, do not always achieve theirs.
 I am acquainted with one who did not.
 Where I failed, the fault was sometimes my own, sometimes attributable to the peculiar circumstances under which I worked.
 But my successes were made possible by the spirit and the methods of the college and its unique advantages.
 And there were many advantages I could not avail myself of.
 The lectures, libraries, theaters, and museums for which Boston and Cambridge are celebrated, and which largely supplement college work, were not of service to me.
 The advantages of especial value to me were the excellence of the instruction and the liberality of the elective system.
 The quality of the instruction at Radcliffe is beyond question; for it is given by the best men at Harvard.
 The elective system offers a broad variety of courses and freedom of choice.
 Many subjects were impossible for me on account of my limitations, and I could not have planned my course so as to win a degree but for the scope of the Radcliffe curriculum.
 The ordinary student, who is not so restricted as I was, has wider opportunities, and she must choose wisely.
 In her very selection of courses there is a chance to "develop her individuality."
-And in the exercise of judgement as to the amount of time and energy she will devote to her work, she proves her individuality.
+And in the exercise of judgment as to the amount of time and energy she will devote to her work, she proves her individuality.

-In a college like Radcliffe, where so much depends on individual judgement, the students fall naturally into three classes: first, those who choose their course wisely and pursue it with consistency, without sacrificing other joys and interests; second, "joyless grinds" who study for high marks; and third, those who choose indiscriminately courses that are pleasant, easy, and unrelated.
+In a college like Radcliffe, where so much depends on individual judgment, the students fall naturally into three classes: first, those who choose their course wisely and pursue it with consistency, without sacrificing other joys and interests; second, "joyless grinds" who study for high marks; and third, those who choose indiscriminately courses that are pleasant, easy, and unrelated.

 In the first class are those who realize that to get the greatest benefit from college it is necessary to take one's time, to proceed at an easy gait, and not to hurry or scramble.
 They know the pleasure of lingering over a subject, of asking questions, and of following an idea as fancy listeth.
 Happy study is as sweet to the true student as news of his sweetheart to the ardent lover.
 But the happy following of an interesting idea is not always possible.
 The arbitrary demands of instructors and the exigencies of a mechanical routine often forbid it.
 If my college is at fault in not permitting enough leisurely and meditative study, I hereby suggest my panacea -- fewer courses, and more time for each.